 - With an EZ/E/EG/ML/TL series Speedlite set to A-TTL or TTL autoflash mode, the flash can be fired at full output only.
-Set the camera's shorting mode to < M > or < Av > and adjust the aperture value. - Set the camera's shooting mode to < M > or < Av > and adjust the aperture value before shooting. - When using a Speedlite that has manual flash mode, shoot in the manual flash mode.
+Set the camera's shooting mode to <Av> or <M> and adjust the aperture value before shooting. - When using a Speedlite that has manual flash mode, shoot in the manual flash mode.